• Skip to primary navigation

 Choose sweet potatoes with tight, unwrinkled skins without any bruises or blemishes.
 Bigger, however, is only sometimes better; larger sweet potatoes are starchier.
 So, look at small to medium-sized sweet potatoes.

-Unfortunately, sweet potatoes generally do not store well, and once they start to spoil, they rot quickly.
+Unfortunately, sweet potatoes generally do not store well; once they spoil, they rot quickly.
 So even if you think you can cut away the spoiled parts of sweet potato, it negatively affects the entire potato's taste.

 Pudding Ingredients